YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 Blocks are Nodes that **define the behavior of a Context**. \
 You can **create and reorder Blocks within a Context** and, when Unity plays a visual effect, Blocks execute from top to bottom.

+Blocks are Nodes that you **can stack into a Context**.
+Every Block is in charge of one operation.
+For example, it can apply a force to the velocity, collide with a sphere, or set a random color.

+When you create a Block, you can reorder it within it current Context, or move it to another compatible Context.

+To customize a Block, you can:

+-   Adjust a property.
+To do this, connect a property Port to another Node with an Edge.

+-   Adjust the settings of a property.
+Settings are editable values without ports that you cannot connect to other Nodes.

 > You can use Blocks for many purposes, from simple value storage (for example, a random Color) to high-level complex operations such as Noise Turbulence, Forces, or Collisions.